October 27, 2020

 Young kids want connection, but the most important people in their life are their parents, guardians, grandparents, aunts and uncles.
 Very often, teachers are also in the circle of “most trusted persons” for kids.

 Almost across the board, young kids place their peers at the bottom of the list of people they want or need access to throughout the day.

-That is why the COSMO Kids Smartwatch is built with easy to use, powerful communication functions that connect kids with approved adult contacts.
+That is why the COSMO Smart watch for kids is built with easy to use, powerful communication functions that connect kids with approved adult contacts.